What are Wisdom Teeth?

 Wisdom teeth are a type of molar that is found in the very back of your mouth.
 There are four wisdom teeth: upper left, upper right, lower left, and lower right.
 These teeth usually appear in late teens or early twenties but may become impacted (fail to erupt) due to lack of room in the jaw or angle of entry.

 The most common type of impacted wisdom tooth is “mesial,” meaning that the tooth is angled forward toward the front of your mouth.

 When wisdom teeth are impacted, wisdom tooth extraction procedure may be required.
 If wisdom teeth removal does not occur, you may develop gum tenderness, swelling, or even severe pain.

 As a general rule, wisdom tooth extraction occurs in the late teens or early twenties because there is a greater chance that the teeth’s roots have not fully formed and the bone surrounding the teeth is less dense.
 These two factors can make having wisdom teeth removal easier.

-- To make this process more comfortable, your cosmetic dentist will numb the area with a local anesthetic.
+In order to have wisdom tooth extraction procedure, your dentist first needs access to it.
+To make this process more comfortable, your cosmetic dentist will numb the area with a local anesthetic.

 Once you have your wisdom teeth removal procedure completed, the healing process begins.
-Healing time varies from person to person depending on your situation.
+Healing time varies from person to person, depending on your situation.
 We will share with you what to expect and provide instructions for efficient healing after wisdom tooth extraction.

 We perform wisdom tooth removal with a caring touch, so you can feel comfortable during your procedure.
 If you are feeling particularly anxious, talk to us about sedation dentistry!